Branching $k$-path vertex cover of forests: The undirected case

 Since the removed vertex (an isolated vertex or a leaf) in each connected component belongs to $P$, we have $|Q|=|P|-p$.
 Therefore, we have $|P|=|Q|+p \geq \frac{(n-p)+k}{2k}+p=\frac{n+k+p(2k-1)}{2k} \geq \frac{n+k+1 \cdot (2k-1)}{2k}=\frac{n+3k-1}{2k}$, as claimed.

-To show that the lower bound is tight, we recurrently construct a sequence of forests $\{F_i\}$ on which the lower bound is attained.
+To show that the lower bound is tight, we recursively construct a sequence of forests $\{F_i\}$ on which the lower bound is attained.
 Define $F_1$ to be the forest consisting of a path on $k+1$ vertices.
-For each $i \geq 1$, take an arbitrary leaf $u$ of $F_i$ and add two new paths, each of which is on $k$ new vertices and is attached to $u$ by an additional edge.
+For each $i \geq 1$, take an arbitrary leaf $u$ of $F_i$ and add two new paths, each of which is on $k$ new vertices and is attached to $u$ by an additional edge, as shown in Figure~\ref{figure:undirected_tightness_construction}.
 Denote the resulting forest by $F_{i+1}$.
 Denote by $n_i$ the number of vertices in $F_i$.
 By construction, we have $n_1=k+1$ and $n_{i+1}=n_i+2k$.
 So, using induction, we derive that $n_i=k(2i-1)+1$.
-Also, by construction, $F_1$ has $2$ leaves and $F_{i+1}$ has one more leaf than $F_i$.
+Now, we calculate the number of leaves in $F_i$.
+By construction, $F_1$ has $2$ leaves.
+When forming $F_{i+1}$ from $F_i$, $2$ new leaves are added in the new attached paths, and the vertex $u$ converts from a leaf into a branching vertex.
+Therefore, in total, $F_{i+1}$ has one more leaf than $F_i$.
 So, using induction, we derive that $F_i$ has exactly $i+1$ leaves.
-Take the set $P_i$ to be the set of all $i+1$ leaves in $F_i$.
-It can be easily proved by induction that every path on $k$ vertices in $F_i$ contains either a leaf or a branching vertex.
-This means that $P_i$ is a branching $k$-path vertex cover of $F_i$.
-We have $|P_i|=i+1$ and $\frac{n_i+3k-1}{2k}=\frac{(k(2i-1)+1)+3k-1}{2k}=\frac{2k(i+1)}{2k}=i+1$.
-Therefore, we have $|P_i|=\frac{n_i+3k-1}{2k}$, which means that the lower bound is attained on $F_i$. \end{proof}